ZINIER 2.0 Iconfolio

 ui design × Creative direction

-Especially at smaller scale, the icons started looking too visually-alike.
-App screens appeared incoherent due to stylistic inconsistencies—caused by geometry, curvature, and varying stroke widths.
-This ongoing exercise aimed to consolidate and audit all existing icon assets, and develop a robust & distinctive UI component library—original and fully aligned to the Zinier brand.
+This exercise aimed to audit all existing icon assets, and to build a robust UI component library—original and distinctive to the Zinier brand.

 This new and improved UI component library will target all app users across all platforms.
 User-visible elements that will be changed: ➊ In-app iconography, and ➋ In-app style guide(s).